 Bullying includes pushing people around physically, swearing and yelling at people, manipulating people and using people.
 This behavior can start in the family amongst siblings, parent to child and in the workplace.
 There are a high number of suicides as a result of constant bullying.

 Selfishness is when a person always puts themself first.
 They focus on what they want, what they need, how they feel and what they believe to be true should be everyone else’s truth too.
 Selfishness means they don’t think of other people and what is good for everyone concerned.
 They expect attention and they want to be number one.
 This behavior can be attributed to how a child was raised, learned behavior, modeling other people and genetics.

 Threatening people includes saying things that put other people in a position they must do what the aggressive anger person wants otherwise they will be harmed in some way.
 Threats can be a violent promise, shaking fists and pointing the finger at someone one, standing too close to someone invading their space, throwing things around and death stares.
 Threatening behavior can include a persons association in particular an association with a gang will cause people to feel threatened by a person.

-If you would like to learn how to unlearn aggressive anger click the button to book an appointment for anger management:
+If you would like to learn how to unlearn aggressive anger click here to book an appointment for anger management: